AVSystem/developer-zone/docs/Cloud_integrations/datacake.md

 ### Configure fields for your device

 Select the device from the devices list and open its details by clicking on the device name.
 Open the **Configuration** tab to configure the data model of your device.
-Scroll down to find the fields of the device.
+Scroll down to find the **Fields** of the device.

 ![Device fields configuration](images/datacake-fields.png "Device fields configuration")